engineersubhadip/Git-Tutorial/README.md

 git stash show stash@{stashNumber} -> To see how many changes are there in the current stash

-How to store changes for the untracked file -> git stash --include-untracked OR, we can push the file in the Staging Area and from there do 'git stash'.
+How to store changes for the untracked file -> git stash --include-untracked

-Scenario :- If we have a bunch of git stash and we want to clear them.
-We can do 'git stash pop'.
-This will remove the entry from the stash list and put that stash in the staging area.